-The governing board annually reviews attendance options including how students may attend a district school outside their attendance area (intra-district transfer).
-This district has nonarbitrary rules explaining how students may apply, be accepted or denied intra-district transfer.
-Many districts, by agreement, also allow the transfer of students from or to other districts (inter-district transfer).
+The governing board annually reviews attendance options including how students may attend a district school outside their attendance area (intradistrict transfer).
+This district has non-arbitrary rules explaining how students may apply, be accepted or denied intra-district transfer.
+Districts may allow the transfer of students from or to other districts (interdistrict transfer).
 Victims of bullying or violence are given preference in intra- and inter-district transfers.
 In some cases, the district must provide transportation.
 Students attending "persistently dangerous" schools can transfer and enroll in a safe school.
-Students convicted of a violent felony or convicted of a misdemeanor firearms offense may be transferred to another school in the district.
+Students convicted of a violent felony or convicted of a specific misdemeanor may be transferred involuntarily to another school in the district.
 Districts cannot prevent children of active military from changing districts, as long as the district chosen agrees to accept them.
 Upon enrollment or transfer, principals are urged to check missing children information.
 Further information about residency, attendance options, special program options, etc. will be provided by the California Department of Education.
-[EC 46600, 48204, 48204.7, 48206.3, 48300, 48301, 48306, 48853.5, 48980, 49068, 51101; 20 USC 7912]
+[BP 5116.2 June 2017; EC 46600, 48204, 48204.7, 48206.3, 48300, 48301, 48306, 48853.5, 48929, 48980, 49068, 51101; PC 667.5(c), 29805; 20 USC 7912]